PMunch/protobuf-nim/README.rst

 These limitations apply to the parser as well, so if you are using an existing protobuf specification you must remove these fields before being able to parse them with this library.

+If you find yourself in need of these features then I'd suggest heading over to https://github.com/oswjk/nimpb which uses the official protoc compiler with an extension to parse the protobuf file.

 Rationale
 ---------